-The principles for designing streets in TND communities are similar in many respects to designing streets for conventional transportation.
+- The principles for designing streets in TND communities are similar in many respects to designing streets for conventional transportation.

-- Providing mobility for users - Creating a safe roadway for users - Movement of goods - Providing access to emergency services, transit, waste management, delivery trucks - Providing access to property - TND street design principles have a different emphasis in the following manner. - The basis for selecting criteria and features used in designing TND communities is the transect zone. - Streets that are created in context with the desired public realm or other contextual elements - A focus on reducing speed to create a safer and more comfortable environment for pedestrians and bicyclists - 18 When designing features and streets for TND communities in an infill or 19 redevelopment site, designers need to understand that they will have to "do the 20 best they can."
-In other words flexibility in the approach to design in what is a 21 constrained environment is required.
-Creativity and careful attention to safety for 22 pedestrians and bicyclists must be balanced with the operational needs for motor 23 vehicles. - Likewise, designers should recognize that where TND streets transition into CSD streets, the design criteria such as intersection sight distance, use of on street parking, and other features should be evaluated to ensure that safety for users is provided.
-This is due to the higher speeds on most CSD streets infrastructure.
+- Providing mobility for users

+- Creating a safe roadway for users

+- Movement Moving of goods

+- Providing access to for emergency services, transit, waste management, and delivery trucks

+- Providing access to property

+- 12 TND street design principles have a different emphasis in the following manner-: - The basis for selecting criteria and features used in designing TND communities is the transect zone. - Streets that are created in context with the desired public realm or other contextual elements - A focus on reducing speed to create a safer and more comfortable environment for pedestrians and bicyclists

+When designing features and streets for TND communities in an infill or redevelopment site, designers need to understand that they will have to "do the best they can."
+In other words felexibility is required in the approach to design in what is a constrained environment is required.
+Creativity and careful attention to safety for pedestrians and bicyclists must be balanced with the operational needs for of motor vehicles.

+Likewise, designers should recognize that where TND streets transition into CSD streets, the design criteria such as intersection sight distance, use of on street parking, and other features should be evaluated to ensure that safety for users is provided.
+This is due to the higher speeds on most CSD streets.

+H.2 Design Process

+The design process for TND communities treats streets as an important part of the public realm, which is the totality of spaces used freely on a day-to-day basis by the general public, such as streets, plazas, parks and other public infrastructure.
 TND balances the mobility of all users, and pays a great deal of attention to the context or transect zone in which the street is located.
 The process also pays attention to creating a high degree of connectivity and an extensive network of streets.

-28 H.2 Design Process

-The design process for TND communities treats streets as an important part of the public realm, which is the totality of spaces used freely on a day-to-day basis by the general public, such as streets, plazas, parks and other public

-5 I CROSS SECTION ELEMENTS
+4 I CROSS SECTION ELEMENTS